BramvanVeenschoten1/qtt/README.md

 # qtt
 implementation of quantitative type theory with an impredicative sort and non-indexed inductive types

-A work in progress, this repository contains mostly reused source files from the authors earlier projects, interjected with notes.

 The core language features:
 - dependent products with multiplicity annotations based on quantitative type theory
 - non-nested, non-indexed, mutual inductive types, with multiplicity annotations on the arguments